Dan0xE/internal_ace_compiler/README.md

 # `Toolbox-powerset (Currently Ace-Validator)`

+`notice`: This will be expanded to have a:
+- Blender Plugin Check
+- Git commit toolbox for beginners
+- Tool check

 `Toolbox-powerset`, or Ace-Validator, is a project aiming to compile Ace with ease.

 ## How do i use it